 They became parents of twin daughters born in 1882 in North Salem -- Hannah Belle Young and Anna McDonald.

 In 1890, Valentine was listed in a special federal census of Civil War veterans and their widows.
+A news story in the Cambridge Jeffersonian suggests that he was nominated for justice of the peace in North Salem Township circa March 1896.

 Daughter Hannah Belle Sturtz (1882-1974) was born on March 16, 1882 in Adamsville, Muskingum County, a twin with her sister Anna.
 News of the births was published in the Cambridge (OH) Jeffersonian.
 Circa 1900, at the age of 18, she is believed to have lived and worked in the household of David and Ellen Lynn in Westland, Guernsey County as a servant.
 At the age of 35 on March 30, 1918, she was united in wedlock with 32-year-old George Washington "Wash" Young ( ? -1959), son of Benjamin and Jane (Miller) Young.
 Rev. H.A.
 Kelsey performed the nuptials.
 At the time, she was employed as a stenographer in Cambridge, Guernsey County, and he as a coal miner in Crooksville, OH.
 Hannah's employer was a Cambridge wholesale and retail firm, and they belonged to the North Terrace Church of Christ.
 They produced a son, Kenneth Young, who worked with his father in a restaurant in the early 1940s.
 The Youngs endured overwhelming heartache when their son was killed in combat in Germany during World War II on March 10, 1945.
 George passed away in 1959.
 Hannah survived her spouse by 15 years and made her home at 2028 Hazel Avenue, bearing the designation as a Gold Star Mother of Perry County, OH.
-As her health failed, she was admitted to Frame Nursing Home, where she spent the final three weeks of her life. she died on Jan.
+As her health failed, she was admitted to Frame Nursing Home, where she spent the final three weeks of her life.
+Hannah Belle died on Jan.
 29, 1974.
 An obituary in the Zanesville Times Recorder noted in an obituary that "There are no immediate survivors."

 Daughter Anna D. Sturtz (1882-1958) was born on March 16, 1882 in Adamsville, Muskingum County, a twin with her sister Hannah.
 News of the births was published in the Cambridge (OH) Jeffersonian.
-When she was 26 years of age, she lived in Westland Township, Guernsey County.
+When she was 26 years of age, circa 1908, she lived in Westland Township, Guernsey County.
 On Nov.
 25, 1908, the 26-year-old Anna was joined in holy matrimony with 22-year-old William C. McDonald ( ? -1960), son of William L. and Alice (Jenkins) McDonald of Newark, Licking County, OH.
 Rev. Charles N. Church, pastor of the Methodist Episcopal Church, led the wedding ceremony.
 William earned a living at the time as a teamster and dwelled in New Concord, Muskingum County.
 The couple established a home in East Fultonham, OH and belonged to the East Fultonham Methodist Church.
 They produced two children -- Iona McDonald and Frank L. McDonald.William was a longtime engineer for the New York Central Railroad, compiling 44 years of service.
 He also was a member of the Brotherhood of Railroad Engineers.
 William retired on April 5, 1956.
 In late 1957, she moved from East Fultonham to Roseville, OH, where she was admitted to Good Samaritan Hospital.
 She died there at the age of 76 on April 24, 1958.
 Burial was in Fultonham Cemetery following funeral services held in the family church, with Rev. William L. Watkins officiating.
 An obituary was published in the Zanesville Times Recorder.
 William lived for another two years and, after suffering a stroke, died at the age of 73 on Jan.
 30, 1960.

 ~ More ~